Project Budgeting and Cost Estimate: A Comprehensive Guide For Project Managers

 Decision Making

 Throughout the project lifecycle, project managers must make critical decisions.
 Accurate cost estimates provide the data needed to make informed choices about scope changes, resource allocation, and project priorities.
-For example, if a project is trending over budget, project managers can use cost estimates to evaluate options for cost reduction or reallocation of resources.
+For example, if a project is trending over budget, project managers can use cost estimates to evaluate options for cost reduction or resource reallocation.

 Stakeholder Confidence